CoreWeave

 - Leadership: Michael Intrator, co-founder, chairman, and chief executive officer.

-- AI-era role: a specialized compute supplier for AI labs, startups, enterprises, and hyperscalers that need frontier-scale training and inference capacity.
+- AI-era role: a specialized compute supplier for AI labs, startups, enterprises, and hyperscalers that need frontier-scale training, inference, and AI software infrastructure.

 Origin and Pivot

-CoreWeave began in 2017 and became public in 2025.
-The company is often described through its pivot from cryptocurrency-oriented GPU infrastructure into AI cloud computing.
+CoreWeave was founded in 2017, launched its CoreWeave Cloud Platform in 2020, and became public in 2025.
+Its 2025 annual report says that before 2022 it had limited revenue, most of it from past crypto-mining offerings that were later discontinued.
 That history matters because the generative AI boom rewarded firms that already understood dense GPU procurement, operations, cooling, and utilization before the largest cloud providers could satisfy all demand.

 The strategic shift was not only from one customer market to another.
 It was from commodity-like compute rental toward a vertically integrated AI infrastructure platform.
 CoreWeave sells access to GPU clusters, but the useful product is a whole operating layer: provisioning, storage, high-performance networking, observability, recovery, cluster management, and staff expertise for keeping large accelerator fleets available.